PRAISELab-PicusLab/CER/README.md

 ![Methodology](./Methodology.png)

+The process begins with the claim, which is preprocessed and compared against a corpus of abstracts (e.g., PubMed) using a sparse retriever (e.g., BM25 index).
+Retrieved sentences are combined with the claim and passed to an LLM to generate justifications.
+A fine-tuned classifier then evaluates the claim, scientific evidence and justifications, outputting a prediction of either true or false.

 ## ✨ Key Features

 - **Zero-Shot and Fine-Tuned Classification**: Provides reliable fact-checking without the need for extensive task-specific labeled data.